Moorcroft, Wyoming

 Moorcroft is a town in Crook County, Wyoming, United States.
 The population was 946 at the 2020 census.

 History

 Moorcroft was incorporated on October 2, 1906.
 The exact meaning of Moorcroft is unknown but over the years has several suggested origins for the name.
 The town was named in 1876 after Alexander Moorcroft, an early settler from Northern England who built a cabin in the Black Hills of Wyoming.
 The name Moorcroft was chosen by the community’s first postman Stocks Millar (1858-1890) after his home town in Scotland.

-A local establishment, Dewey's Place, is a venue for the wintertime sport of chicken-roping.
-Based on rodeo calf-roping small cords are used in an indoor arena to lasso chicken.
-Cash and other prizes are awarded.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.26 sqmi, all land.